CloudNationHQ/terraform-azure-redis/README.md

 ## Features

-- Create and manage Azure Redis Cache
+- Configures access policies and assignments for secure access control.
-- Configure Access Policies and Access Policy Assignemnts
+- Adds firewall rules for enhanced network security.
-- Add firewall rules
+- Supports linked servers for seamless replication and high availability.
-- Add linked server
+- Utilization of terratest for robust validation.

 ## Requirements